 Hot water can strip the hair of natural oils which help keep the hair moisturized and the cuticle hydrated and smooth.
 Be mindful of the temperature when you’re washing your hair keeping it at a mild warm or even cold.

 Touching the hair, particularly when wet, can disrupt the cuticle causing it to lift up rather than lie flat.
 That included scrunching when applying product or towel-drying when you get out of the shower.
 Also try a silk pillowcase - it feels super luxurious and can benefit both your hair and skin by reducing friction!

 We may want to react to our frizz freak out by grabbing the nearest appliance to fix and style.
 Hairdryers, curling tongs and straighteners can strip the hair of moisture, making hair more prone to frizz.
 If you are using, keep the heat low and use a protectant spray or serum.

 As with touch, overbrushing causes friction and damage to the cuticle through physical impact.
 Displacing the overlapping plates and allowing moisture to fire up the frizz!

 HOW TO MAKE HAIR LESS FRIZZY

 THE INKEY LIST FRIZZ FIGHTERS

-Hydration and keeping the cuticle smooth are the main objectives when seeking products to tame the mane as well as products that create a barrier between the cuticle and the moisture in the air.
+Hydration and keeping the cuticle smooth are the main objectives when seeking products to tame the mane.
+Products that create a barrier between the cuticle and the moisture in the air are essential.